Guides

 image: profile.picture,

-organizationId: profile.organizationId,
+organizationId: profile.organization_id,

 licenses: profile.licenses,